sulig1/C-PROJ/README.md

 # AWS ECS Deployment

-This project provisions and deploys a containerised web application (Thread Composer) on AWS ECS Fargate, using Infrastructure as Code  and automated CI/CD pipelines with GitHub Actions.
+This project provisions and deploys a containerised web application (AWS Threat Composer) on AWS ECS Fargate, using Infrastructure as Code  and automated CI/CD pipelines with GitHub Actions.

 The application runs securely in private subnets, exposed to the internet only through an Application Load Balancer  with HTTPS enabled via AWS Certificate Manager.